 Dave’s crowning achievement is the design and construction of Black Oak Golf Club in Long Valley, New Jersey, which has been recognized as one of the finest courses in the Northeast.
 In fact, Black Oak is the first and perhaps only New Jersey course designated as a certified signatory sanctuary by the Audubon International.

-- Highlights from Dave’s high school and collegiate golfing days, and his 6 years playing on the PGA Tour.
+- Dave’s high school and collegiate golfing days, and his 6 years playing on the PGA Tour.

 - His career transition from PGA Tour player to club professional at Winged Foot.